ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 ## Install Magisk

+Connect your phone to the pc.

+ - On your phone: boot into recovery mode
+ - On your phone: In recovery-mode: `Advanced` > `Enable ADB`
+ - On your phone: In recovery-mode: `Apply update` > `Apply from adb`
- - In Windows: download Magisk-*.apk from [here](https://github.com/topjohnwu/Magisk/releases)
+ - On your pc: In Windows: download Magisk-*.apk from [here](https://github.com/topjohnwu/Magisk/releases)
- - In Windows: rename apk to zip
+ - On your pc: In Windows: rename apk to zip
- - In Windows: `~# adb reboot recovery`
- - In recovery-mode: "Enable adb"
- - In recovery-mode: "Apply patch from adb"
- - In Windows: `~# adb sideload Magisk-*.zip`
+ - On your pc: In Windows: open a terminal and type: `adb sideload Magisk-*.zip`
+ - On your phone: In recovery-mode: check if installed successfully
- - In recovery-mode: reboot
+ - On your phone: In recovery-mode: reboot
- - In Android: open Magisk -> Error -> "Direct Installation"
+ - On your phone: In Android: open Magisk -> Error -> "Direct Installation"

 ## Create custom.sh file